 Note: You can also change the Fit Method via the PDF Plot or CDF Plot tabs.

 b.
 In the upper-right corner of the workspace, select Distribution Options, and then select Fit Method.

-The Edit Fit Method window appears.
+The Edit Fit Method window appears, displaying the following options: